jxc136/CV/README.md

 Whenever anything goes wrong on a project am I involved in.
 I can be relied upon to step in and quickly determine the best course of action to efficiently solve a problem.
 This approach has led me to work in a way that allows me to anticipate any future problems in projects I am involved in and avoid them from the outset.

 In my first group project I upskilled my team members by helping explain concepts that my team were struggling with, such as implementing sessions in a web app, to ensure that the team was not blocked if i was not free to work on an important feature.
+In other projects, In other projects I have taken a leading role defining the requirements and scope of a project, generating a wide range of ideas and possibilities for approaching each task.

+#### Adaptability

+I am able to adapt to new situations quickly, adapting my roles and responsibilities to meet changing goals and circumstances and keep my teams moving forward.
+In my teams which can help to minimize disruptions and keep the team moving forward.

+In my first project, my team was low in confidence, so I stepped into a leadership role to

 In other projects, I have been pragmatic and adjusted our sprint objectives and MVP features, and managed stakeholder expectations if our team was not on track to implement our project on time.

-#### Analytical Thinking

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+I am a flexible and creative problem solver, equally confident in breaking down problems in a linear and systeming way as I am exploring a
+As a developer I am a creative problem solver that approach problems in a logical and systemic way and come up with creative solut

-#### This Skill
+#### Teamwork

-- Experience
-- Achievements
-- Evidence (STAR)
+I am a collaborative team-player that helps bring the best out of the teams I am in.
+As a developer,I am able to work effecitvely with others regardless of the circumstances, and I am equally confident of leading projects as I am taking direction.

+By introducing clear and easy to follow processes, my teams are collaborative, with clear communication and I help create team dynamics where tasks are clearly defined and everyone feels involved, and that they have a voice.

+In our Makers' 'Appreciation' channel, my teammtes have said the following about me:

+* @Josh Carvell {Thank You} for all your effort you have done for our team project both on professional and personal level!
+* Big shout out to TEAM PRICELESS @Josh Carvell @Maria @Eva, @Nayla - couldn’t have achieved what we did without putting the team first everyday!!
+* Big appreciations today.
+Massive help, guidance, patience and good humour from @Tony, @Eliza, @Andy and last, but by absolutely no means least, @Josh Carvell!
+You guys saved me today.
+You are most definitely appreciated

 ## Education